Mind and Brain: Understanding ADHD’s Impact on Cognitive Development

 Interestingly, various genes implicated in ADHD have been linked to the regulation of neurotransmitters – the chemicals responsible for transmitting signals within the brain.

-Abnormalities or imbalances in these neurotransmitters can significantly disrupt normal cognitive functions resulting in associated with ADHD.
+Abnormalities or imbalances in these neurotransmitters can significantly disrupt normal cognitive functions resulting in symptoms associated with ADHD.

 Dopamine, one such neurotransmitter, has been extensively studied due to its vital role in reward-motivated behaviour and executive functions – areas often impaired in individuals with ADHD.